 - I tried different papers with a matte finish and decided on the Hahnemühle Photo Rag, which has a slightly warm tone and a pleasing texture that complements, rather than distract, from the details in my tulip images;

 - By the end of January 2022, I uploaded 10 photographs in black and white and one in color, six are landscape and five are portrait orientation.
 All will print 20X30 at 300 dpi.
-The series has been posted on my Artspan website.
+The series has been posted on my Portfolio.

 RESOURCES